fszymaniak/MangopayQaApiChallenge/README.md

 ### Allure report tool
 #### Allure setup
-In order to view the Allure reports you have to install Java 8 or higher and set JAVA_HOME in the environmental variables. <br>
+To view the Allure reports you have to install Java 8 or higher and set JAVA_HOME in the environmental variables. <br>
-After that, you have to install Allure Report command-line tool. <br>
+After that, you have to install the Allure Report command-line tool. <br>
 [Allure installation instructions](https://allurereport.org/docs/install/)

 For more information follow
 https://allurereport.org/docs/nunit/#1-prepare-your-project

 #### Allure reports
-When the tests are finished then Allure reports are available in the following directory (as json formats) `\tests\MangopayQaApiChallenge.Tests.Api\bin\Debug\net6.0\allure-results`
+When the tests are finished then Allure reports are available in the following directory (in json formats) `\tests\MangopayQaApiChallenge.Tests.Api\bin\Debug\net6.0\allure-results`

-In order to view the html report you have to go to the .net6.0 folder `\tests\MangopayQaApiChallenge.Tests.Api\bin\Debug\net6.0` then open cmd in this folder and after that run
+To view the HTML report you have to go to the .net6.0 folder `\tests\MangopayQaApiChallenge.Tests.Api\bin\Debug\net6.0` then open cmd in this folder and after that run
 `allure serve allure-results`

-As a result the local index.html web page with reports should be visible:
+As a result, the local index.html web page with reports should be visible:
 ![alt text](image.png)

 ### What can be added/improved